coryodaniel/k8s/README.md

 ## Usage

 Check out the [Usage Guide](https://hexdocs.pm/k8s/usage.html) for in-depth examples.
+If you like learning with Livebook, check out [kino_k8s](https://github.com/mruoss/kino_k8s).
+It comes with nice smart cells to help you generate your first working code.

 Most functions are also written using doctests.